Vitaliy-Yakovchuk/ramus/README.md

 This is a macOS‑optimized fork of the Ramus IDEF0/DFD modeling tool.
 It focuses on native macOS integration and packaging.
 Windows support is not a goal here and may not work properly.

+Download: the latest macOS DMG is available in this repository’s GitHub Releases section.

 License: see LICENSE in this repository (unchanged from upstream).

 ## What’s Different vs. Upstream